DinoChiesa/Apigee-MessageTemplate-Demo/README.md

-# Apigee Edge - Message Templates and functions
+# Apigee - Message Templates and functions

-This API proxy demonstrates how to use the new capability in the Message Template within Apigee Edge, specifically the functions available within Message templates.
+This API proxy demonstrates how to use the new capability in the Message Template within Apigee, specifically the functions available within Message Templates.

-[Message Templates](https://docs.apigee.com/api-platform/reference/message-template-intro) in Apigee Edge are used in numerous places - for the Payload within an AssignMessage policy, as well as in other elements.
+[Message Templates](https://docs.apigee.com/api-platform/reference/message-template-intro) in Apigee are used in numerous places - for the Payload within an AssignMessage policy, as well as in other elements.

 - Message Templates have been enhanced to support functions
 - the AssignMessage policy has now been enhanced to accept a template when assigning a value to a variable